gdgcloudtorino/hoverboard/data/faq.md

 ### More Registration Details

-- Registration for GDG DevFest Together includes two full days of sessions, product demos, admission to the after hours party, and attendance at the keynotes.
+- Registration for GDG DevFest includes two full days of sessions, product demos, admission to the after hours party, and attendance at the keynotes.
 - If you aren’t a resident of Italy, you should check with your local government to determine the required documents and arrangements needed for your travel to Italy.